imagej/imagej.github.io/_pages/update-sites/setup.md

 {% include info-box content='The *Details* panel can only be edited if you have entered upload credentials for the appropriate update site.
 After modifying the *Details* panel you can mark the jar for upload, even though the jar contents itself has not changed.' %}

-{% include warning-box content='Sometimes the updater will mis-detect your dependencies.
+{% include notice icon="warning" content='Sometimes the updater will mis-detect your dependencies.
 This may prevent you from uploading to your update site!
 If a dependency is wrong, you can manually add or delete dependencies from the *Details* tab to correct the problem.
 Please [let us know](/help) when this happens so we can try to improve the updater' %}

 ### Upload your files